mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The _resolution_ of a node is an ordered list of non-blank nodes that collectively cover all non-blank descendants of the node.
-The resolution of the root contains the set of keys which are collectively necessary to encrypt to every node in the group.
+The resolution of the root contains the set of keys that are collectively necessary to encrypt to every node in the group.
 The resolution of a node is effectively a depth-first, left-first enumeration of the nearest non-blank nodes below the node:

-* The resolution of a non-blank node comprises the node itself, followed by its list of unmerged leaves, if any
+* The resolution of a non-blank node comprises the node itself, followed by its list of unmerged leaves, if any.
-* The resolution of a blank leaf node is the empty list
+* The resolution of a blank leaf node is the empty list.
-* The resolution of a blank intermediate node is the result of concatenating the resolution of its left child with the resolution of its right child, in that order
+* The resolution of a blank intermediate node is the result of concatenating the resolution of its left child with the resolution of its right child, in that order.

 For example, consider the following subtree, where the `_` character represents a blank node and unmerged leaves are indicated in square